Ed Winters

-Ed Winters is an English animal rights activist, author, filmmaker, lecturer and vegan educator.
-He authored the books This Is Vegan Propaganda: (And Other Lies the Meat Industry Tells You) (2022), and How to Argue With a Meat Eater (And Win Every Time) (2023).
+Ed Winters (aka Earthling Ed) is an English animal rights activist, author, orator, filmmaker, lecturer and vegan educator.
+He authored the books This Is Vegan Propaganda: (And Other Lies the Meat Industry Tells You) (2022), and How to Argue With a Meat Eater (And Win Every Time) (2023) and How to Go (and Stay) Vegan (2025).

 Early life and education

 Winters was born in York.
-Winters graduated with a Bachelor of Arts (BA) in Film and Television Production from the University of Westminster.
+He graduated with a Bachelor of Arts (BA) in Film and Television Production from the University of Westminster.

 Winters turned vegetarian on 14 May 2014 after coming across a news article about a chicken truck crashing near Manchester.
 Upon reading that many of the birds had died, and watching the documentary Earthlings he decided to become vegan in March 2015.